fleebeee/kurssiarkisto/README.md

     $ git clone https://github.com/Flibo/kurssiarkisto.git

 The service is split into three smaller services that you must run concurrently.
+Once they are running, you can access the website at localhost:8000.

 ### Client